Bilal-Shahzad/NFL-Fantasy-Data/README.md

 Analysis:

 My team consistently outscored the opponent, with spikes in performance from De'Von Achane and AJ Brown, which were crucial in maintaining a lead.
-The opponent’s team, particularly Mahomes and Jacobs, fell short, contributing to a flatter performance curve overall.
+The opponent’s team, particularly Pat Mahomes and Josh Jacobs, fell short, contributing to a flatter performance curve overall.

 Key Takeaway: My team consistently outperformed the opponent across multiple positions, and the performance peaks for wide receivers provided a decisive advantage.